 Library Support for Open Access Books

 We know that not all University of California authors are publishing journal articles, and many disciplines—such as arts, humanities, and social sciences—focus on the scholarly monograph as the preferred mode of publishing.
-Some open access book publishers charge authors (or an author’s institution) a fee in exchange for publishing the book open access, similar to the practice of academic journal publishers charging an “article processing charge” to make a research article open access.
+Some open access book publishers charge authors (or an author’s institution) a fee in exchange for publishing the book open access, similar to the practice of academic journal publishers charging an “article processing charge” to make a scholarly article open access.

 Book authors can realize a variety of benefits with open access publishing, including increasing the reach of their scholarship, building relationships within their academic discipline, garnering more citations, making their scholarly books more affordable for students, improving accessibility for print-disabled users, and more.

 UC Berkeley is supporting authors who wish to publish their books open access.
-The library provides funding assistance and access to publishing platforms and tools for authors to make their books OA.
+The library provides funding assistance and access to publishing platforms and tools for UCB authors to make their books OA.

 Berkeley Research Impact Initiative books